section-engineering-education/engineering-education/content/articles/graph-cycle-detection-c#/index.md

 We have visited nodes `1`, `2`, `5`, `6`, and only node `1` is part of the current path.
 Note that all these nodes are marked as visited.

-6. Go to node `3` mark it as visited and part of our current path.
+6. From node 1, go to node `3` mark it as visited and part of our current path.
 Call its child node `4`.
 7. Visit node `4` mark it as visited and part of our current path.
 Call its child node `1`.

 At this point, we find that `1` is part of our current path.
-It is also visited.
+It is also marked as visited.
 A cycle is detected.

 ### Code Implementation of cycle detection in C#.